epfl-ada/ada-welovepandas-webpage/Seasonality.md

 ![Seasonality NA vs EU](./plots/seasonality_na_vs_eu.png) _North America has a clear seasonality pattern, but Europe shows two main peaks each year.
 If one of them is Oktoberfest, as we supposed, what could be the second one??_

-Do you know this guy?
+Do you know this guy? :four_leaf_clover:
 <br/>

 <img src="./gifs/stpatrick.gif" width=300px height=300px alt="St. Patrick">